Hypocrate-code/HypLoad/README.md

 * [English](#en)
 * [Français](#fr)
 ## <a id="en">English Traduction :</a>
-**HypLoad** is the app i created for quickly downloading all the videos and musics you want from YouTube.
+**HypLoad** is the app I created for quickly downloading all the videos and musics you want from YouTube.
-Don't wait and try it out if you want !
+Don't wait and try it out !
 **Warning :**
-For now the app is only available for Android mobile.
+The app is only available on Android mobile for now.

 ### Downloading :
-You just have to download the **Hypload.apk** file, and execute it to install the app, then you're free to play with it !
+You just have to download the **HypLoad.apk** file, and execute it to install the app, then you're free to play with it !

 ### Features :
 * Downloading single video